katmiller00/R-Projects/Multiple Regression Analysis - Sleep Duration and Depression Frequency/README.md

 - **Conclusion:** Emphasizes the importance of healthy sleep habits in reducing depression risk.

-This project was conducted for an Econ 340 Economic Research Methods course at California State University, Fullerton.
-See <sub>[Acknowledgements](#acknowledgements)<sub>
+This project was conducted for an Economic Research Methods course at California State University, Fullerton.
+See [Acknowledgements](#acknowledgements)

 ## Table of Contents